mhoward91/algomon/0. Big O & Data Structures/big_o.md

 #### Constant: O(1) (note arithmatic runs in constant time)
 ---
 - The number of steps does not depend on input size
-- Hashmap lookup, array access & update, pushing & popping to/from stack
+- Hashmap lookup, array access & update, pushing & popping to/from stack, appending to end of linked list
 - Typically indicated by n > 10^9
 #### Logarithmic: O(log(n))
 ---